brendan-stephens/opensearch-langchain/README.md

 ## Ingestion (`vectors.py`):
 An example script to load and ingest your raw text documents into the vector database.<br>
-This example uses a static list of sample documents, but could be a pipleline for injestion: documents, messages, ...
+This example uses a static list of sample documents, but could be a pipleline for ingestion: documents, messages, ...

 ```
 # Raw data as documents